thu-spmi/CAT/egs/TEMPLATE/README.md

 ## Configuration manual

-   I'm sorry that currently there is no such a detailed document that explains how to configure the settings.
-However, for most of the basic use cases, the template experiments can be taken as references, and the [configure_guide](../../docs/configure_guide.md) might help, more or less.
+   We're sorry that currently there is no such a detailed document that explains how to configure the settings.
+However, for most of the basic use cases, the template experiments can be taken as references, and the [configuration guideline](../../docs/configure_guide.md) might help, more or less.

-   For more advanced settings and usages, you probably need to dive into the codes, but don't worry, most of the codes are well-commented🤓.
+   For more advanced settings and usages, you probably need to dive into the codes, but don't worry, most of the codes are well commented 🤓.

 ## Training with large dataset